BRONX RIVER GREENWAY:

 Note; The paved Lower Bronx River Greenway Heads North along the Bronx River through Muskrat Grove before traveling underneath the Bronx River Pkwy.
 Here it travels between the river and Pkwy before it turns right crossing a bridge over the river and abruptly ending after 0.6 miles in Westchester County

-Note; A gap between the Lower Bronx River Greenway & Upper Bronx River Greenway; Southern Section currently exists as of 2023.
+Note; A Gap between the Lower Bronx River Greenway & Upper Bronx River Greenway; Southern Section currently exists as of 2024.

 Heading South;

-Continue straight, using the cross-light (a tough intersection to cross) and travel south along the combined Bronx River/Mosholu-Pelham Greenways.
-The trail splits several times, but always rejoins further south.
+Continue straight, using the cross-light (a tough intersection to cross) and travel South along the combined Lower Bronx River/Mosholu-Pelham Greenways.
+The trail splits several times, but always rejoins further South.
 After a little over 2.7 miles you'll pass by Warring Playground.
 Restrooms and a water fountain are located here.
 You come to Boston Rd at 3.2 miles.

 Note; Right leads to the BRONX ZOO .

-Note; Continuing left will take you past the Brady Playground and bring you up to the intersection of Bronx Park E & Unionport Roads.
+Note; Continuing left, East, will take you past the Brady Playground and bring you up to the intersection of Bronx Park E & Unionport Roads

-So head right along the paved trail past the basketball courts.
+So head right, South, along the paved trail past the basketball courts.
 The trail then travels south alongside the Bronx River Pkwy before traveling down to the Parks building.
-Turn right on-road past the Parks Dept and pick up the paved trail again on your right at 4.2 miles.
+Turn right, on-road, past the Parks Dept and pick up the paved trail again on your right at 4.2 miles.
 Travel underneath the Bronx River Pkwy (isolated section), past Unionport Rail Yards & station and out to E 180th St at 4.5 miles.
-Travel right (wide sidewalk available) along E 180th.
+Travel right, on-road (wide sidewalk available) along E 180th.
 Just after the sidewalk narrows come to 2 cross-walks.
 Take the 2nd cross-walk over to Devoe Ave and continue along E 180th along a wide sidewalk back across the Bronx River where the paved trail picks up on your left at 4.7 miles.
 I haven't checked out this new addition.

 Note; I believe if you head North a trail takes you underneath E 180th St to River Park (playgrounds, picnic tables & Splash Park).

-Note; A short gap exists as of 2022.
-Future construction will take the trail across E Tremont St, then east across the river, then south to Sheridan Expressway and a crosswalk to the existing section.
-This will bypass the dangerous current route along E 177th St. Construction scheduled for 2023.
+Note; A short Gap exists as of June 2024.
+Future construction will take the trail across E Tremont St, then East across the river, then South to Sheridan Expressway and a crosswalk to the existing section.
+This will bypass the dangerous current route along E 177th St. Construction scheduled for Fall 2024.
+See; Map Below.

 Current Detour; Head left to a cross-lights over E Tremont Ave and continue south on E 177th St (No shoulder).
 You will pick up the paved trail at the next intersection after 5 miles.